-The L-methylmalonyl-CoA is converted to succinyl-CoA via a mutase.
-This last step is vitamin B12-dependant since it is an intramolecular rearrangement.
+L-methylmalonyl-CoA is converted to succinyl-CoA via a mutase.
+This last step is vitamin B12-dependent since it is an intramolecular rearrangement.

 Unsaturated fatty acids

-In one oxidation cycle, acetyl-CoA, FADH2, and NADH and H+ form as mentioned above.
+In one oxidation cycle, acetyl-CoA, FADH2, and NADH and H+ are formed as mentioned above.
 However, 2 ATPs are used to regenerate AMP to ATP for the activation of the fatty acids in the cytosol.

 For example, the degradation of C16 palmitic acid results in 7 oxidation cycles.
-This means that 8 acetyl-CoA, 7 FADH2, and 7 NADH and H+ form.
+This means that 8 acetyl-CoA, 7 FADH2, and 7 NADH and H+ are formed.
 Acetyl-CoA is further processed in the citric acid cycle, while NADH is further utilized in the respiratory chain.
-One mole palmitic acid eventually leads to 106 moles ATP.
+One mole of palmitic acid eventually yields 106 moles ATP.